razerofficial/java-razer-sdk/README.md

 		}
 ```

-Register the success and failure callbacks and then initialize the `StoreFacade`.
-The `init` method takes a context and bundle parameter.
+Initialize the `StoreFacade` before invoking `IAP` methods.
+The `init` method takes a context, bundle parameter, and callback listener.
 The context parameter can use the game activity.
 The developer info is prepared above.
+The callback listener handles `onSuccess` and `onFailure` callbacks.

 ```
         StoreFacade storeFacade = StoreFacade.getInstance();
-        storeFacade.registerInitCompletedListener(new CancelIgnoringResponseListener<Bundle>() {
+        storeFacade.init(this, developerInfo, new CancelIgnoringResponseListener<Bundle>() {
             @Override
             public void onSuccess(Bundle bundle) {
                 Log.d(TAG, "init listener: onSuccess");